 - internal marketing the most important marketing you can do for your business, and it's also the easiest

 - your basic goal is to motivate people to come to class and build a community of regulars

 - new students should be nurtured from the beginning

 - try to reconnect with clients who have dropped off

 - promote your packages and create specials to drive loyalty and engagement

 - leverage word of mouth so your existing students bring you some new clients.
-And reward them for their efforts!
+And reward them!